+'''

+v.i.

-EAVESDROP v.i.
-Secretly to overhear a catalogue of the crimes and vices of another or yourse elf.
-A lady with one of her ears applied To an open keyhole heard, inside, Two female gossips in converse free - The subject engaging them was she.
-"It think," said one, "and my husband thinks That she a partiage in guiding minut That she's a prying, inquisitive minx!"
-As soon as no more of it she could hear The lady, indignant, removed her ear.
-"I will not stay," she said, with a pout, "To hear my character lied about!"
+Secretly to overhear a catalogue of the crimes and vices of another or yourself.
+A lady with one of her ears applied

+To an open keyhole heard, inside,

+Two female gossips in converse free -

+The subject engaging them was she.

+"I think," said one, "and my husband thinks

+That she's a prying, inquisitive minx!"

+As soon as no more of it she could hear

+The lady, indignant, removed her ear.

+"I will not stay," she said, with a pout,

+"To hear my character lied about!"

 Gopete Sherany

+'''